GeekHaven/design-for-chat-app/README.md

 # UI Design Chat App
 Design repo for ui/ux design of the [ChatApp](https://github.com/GeekHaven/ChatApp)

+## General Guidelines
+- This is basically a chat application like whatsapp, telegram etc.
+- You have to design UI of the Chat App.
+- Please see the Flow Chart of the app for more info on the app.
+[FlowChart Folder]
+- Submit the Figma link and Png/Jpeg files of the screen to the respective folders.
+- Please mention the issue you are addressing in your PR.

 ## Design Guidelines
-- Need to know Figma/Adobe XD
+- Need to know Figma/Adobe XD for UI Design.
-- Submit jpeg/png of the screens designed by you.
-- Issues will be opened every 3 days.
-- Please mention the issue you are addressing in your PR.

 ## Contribution